- Home » Life Insurance » Are life insurance proceeds taxable or tax-free?

 - Are life insurance proceeds taxable or tax-free?

 “The death benefits of life insurance are almost always free of state and federal income taxes when they are paid to the beneficiary.
-Most times the proceeds can also be free of gift and estate tax,” says Brian Ashe, treasurer for the Life and Health Insurance Foundation for Education (LIFE), a nonprofit organization concerned with educating the public about insurance.
+Most times the proceeds can also be free of gift and estate tax,” says Brian Ashe, treasurer for the Life and Health Insurance Foundation for Education (LIFE), a nonprofit organization that is focused on educating the public about insurance.

-Ashe explains.
 “For example, if I have a ‘permanent’ life insurance plan like universal life or whole life, under current law the cash values accumulate on a tax-deferred basis, so I can access those values with no tax if I only withdraw an amount equal to what I have paid in premiums and then borrow any amount over my ‘cost basis’ and have my cash grow tax-deferred.
-If the policy matures as a death benefit, I can have the remaining death benefits paid tax-free to my heirs.”
+If the policy matures as a death benefit, I can have the remaining death benefits paid tax-free to my heirs” Ashe explains.

 Life insurance can also be used to supplement other savings vehicles such as corporate pensions, IRAs, investments and social security proceeds.